samuel-jimenez/GramEditor/docs/src/languages/java.md

 ## Debugging

 Debug support is enabled via our [Fork of Java Debug](https://github.com/zed-industries/java-debug), which the extension will automatically download and start for you.
-Please refer to the [Debugger Documentation](https://zed.dev/docs/debugger#getting-started) for general information about how debugging works in Zed.
+Please refer to the [Debugger Documentation](https://tehanu.liten.app/docs/debugger#getting-started) for general information about how debugging works in Tehanu.

 To get started with Java, click the `edit debug.json` button in the Debug menu, and replace the contents of the file with the following: